StayPirate/secbox/README.md

 you could avoid IdentityFile in case your key is loaded in the ssh-agent, in this case secbox will be able to get it from there.
 If you encotuner issues, try to delete the container and create once again via `secbox --destroy` and then use `secbox` again with any command.

+## Aliases

+`secbox --alias` provides some basic aliases that you can add to your `~/.bashrc`.
+If you create other useful aliases don't be shy and submit them via PR, I'll be glad to add them.